lazydingding/renrenSDK/README.md

 for [人人网 renren.com](http://www.renren.com)

 This SDK is designed for researchers to obtain social network data from renren.com (a typical undirected network).
-In this case only the Reading Interfaces will be taken into consideration.
+In this case, only Reading Interfaces will be taken into consideration by this SDK.

 Developed and maintained by [Luping Yu](https://github.com/lazydingding).
 Please feel free to report bugs and your suggestions at [here](https://github.com/lazydingding/renren_sdk).